Algebraic identities between families of (elliptic) modular graphs: Introduction

-Now the modular graphs and their elliptic generalizations satisfy eigenvalue equations as well as algebraic identities among themselves which lead to a rich underlying structure (see the reviews~\cite{Berkovits:2022ivl,Dorigoni:2022iem} for various details).
-All these differential equations and algebraic identities satisfied by these graphs have been obtained for graphs with fixed a number of links.
-Of course, it would be interesting to obtain general relations where the number of links is arbitrary.
-In this paper, our aim is to obtain such a relation for perhaps the simplest possible case.
-We shall consider certain families of elliptic graphs, each of which is parametrized by an arbitrary integer denoting the number of links.
-After obtaining eigenvalue equations satisfied by them, we solve these equations, leading to an exact algebraic identity between these families of graphs.
-On identifying the unintegrated vertices, this automatically leads to an algebraic identity between families of graphs where all vertices are integrated over the toroidal worldsheet\footnote{Using translational invariance, one of the vertices can be at a fixed location.}.
-Thus for this simple case, we obtain an algebraic identity between families of graphs, each of which is parametrized by only one integer.
-It would be interesting to generalize the analysis to more general cases.
-The technical details follow~\cite{Basu:2020pey,Basu:2022jok} closely, to which we refer the interested reader, and hence we shall be somewhat brief\footnote{See~\cite{DHoker:2020hlp,Hidding:2022vjf} for a different approach to address these issues.}.
+Now the modular graphs and their elliptic generalizations satisfy eigenvalue equations as well as algebraic identities among themselves which lead to a rich underlying structure (see the reviews~\cite{Berkovits:2022ivl,Dorigoni:2022iem} for various details) demonstrating that not all of them are independent.
+The algebraic identities satisfied by these graphs have been obtained for graphs with a fixed number of links (see~\cite{DHoker:2015gmr,DHoker:2016mwo,Basu:2016kli,DHoker:2016quv,Broedel:2018izr,DHoker:2019blr,Gerken:2020aju} for such relations).
+Of course, it would be interesting to obtain algebraic identities between graphs where the number of links is arbitrary, and in the case of elliptic graphs, where the number of vertices fixed on the worldsheet (and hence unintegrated) are arbitrary.
+This is important in order to construct a basis of independent graphs.
+In this short note, we report some results along this direction using elementary means.